prey176/Codebook/README.md

   2. This is an example for Heavy Light Decompostion with queries on edges.
 This will help you get the template for HLD for edge queries.

+  3. The difference between Edge based queries and vertex based queries is that we take the information of the edge to the vertex with the larger depth.
+Then it is just like HLD with vertex queries but with the change that during queries we don't need the LCA.
+This is clearly seen in the query function of the HeavyLightDecomposition Struct, where the last Segtree query call had in[u] + 1 instead of in[u].

 ## 13. hld2.cpp
   1. Problem Source - https://www.spoj.com/OI/problems/QTREE3/ , I couldn't submit the problem (100% Not Sure).